ndabAP/assocentity/README.md

 # assocentity

-Package assocentity returns the average distance from tokens to given entities.
-**Important**: If you use the provided NLP tokenizer, you can't use special characters in entities due its nature of tokenization.
+Package assocentity is a social science tool to return the average distance from tokens to given entities. **Important**: If you use the provided NLP tokenizer, you can't use special characters in entities due its nature of tokenization.
+You must use your own tokenizer.

 ## Features